foundation29org/Dx29_v2_DOC/source/pages/2_DataModels.md

     "updatedOn": <resource_group_updatedOn_date>,
 }
 ```
-Each ressource group will contain:
+Each resource group will contain:
 >- An identifier or id.
 >- The encrypted identifier of the SQL database that contains the credentials of the users registered in the application.
 >- The creation and update dates of the resource group.